exact-payments/next-merchant-demo/p2-complete/README.md

 #### `checkout.tsx`
 Displays a form with ExactJS card payments integration.

-##### TypeScript Declarations
-The file begins with `global` declaration for ExactJS to work with TypeScript, as well as type and interface declarations for ExactJS since we are loading it via a `<Script>` tag.

 ##### Checkout()
-The rest of the logic is inside of the `Checkout()` , we begin by initializing our items an create a variable `exact` to be assigned on Script Load.
+We begin by initializing our items an create a variable `exact` to be assigned on Script Load.
+We hide our form while ExactJS loads, and display a loading icon.

 ##### onExactJSReady()
 This function is called after ExactJS is loaded.
 This is executed when a user goes the checkout page, before a user actually pays.